Kitware/CMake/Help/manual/cmake-presets.7.rst

   ``<jobs>`` omitted; alternatively, one can define the environment variable :envvar:`CMAKE_BUILD_PARALLEL_LEVEL` as an empty string using the ``environment`` field.

+  In preset files specifying version ``11`` or above, this field does not accept negative values.

 ``targets``
   An optional string or array of strings.
 Equivalent to passing